Raven-Symoné: 2002–2007: That's So Raven, The Cheetah Girls, and This Is My Time

 On October 31, 2006, Raven-Symoné's 1999 album Undeniable was reissued as From Then Until.
 The album sold over 8,000 in the US.
 In support of her third studio album and the That's So Raven Too! soundtrack, which was the second soundtrack album from the series, Raven-Symoné embarked on her first headlining tour.
 The "This Is My Time Tour" kicked off on May 19, 2006, in Richmond, VA and concluded on October 21, 2006, in Columbia, SC.

 In 2006, she starred in the drama For One Night.
 In the same year, she continued her previous role as Galleria in The Cheetah Girls 2.
 She served as executive producer of the film.
-The film brought in more than 8 million viewers opening night, making it (at the time) Disney Channel's most-watched movie and highest-rated Disney Channel program of the year 2006.
-She starred in the Disney Channel Crossover Episode That's So Suite Life of Hannah Montana alongside Miley Cyrus, Dylan Sprouse and Cole Sprouse.
-Later that year, she provided her voice for Marti Brewster in Everyone's Hero, which was released theatrically on September 15, 2006.

 Symoné recorded music for That's So Raven Too!s second original television soundtrack.
 The soundtrack debuted and peaked at No. 44 on the Billboard 200, selling about 200,000 copies up to April 2007, according to Nielsen SoundScan.
 The Cheetah Girls 2 soundtrack debuted at No. 5 on the Billboard Top 200 and is certified for Platinum sales by the RIAA for sales of 1.3 million copies.